-The University of the Fraser Valley’s (UFV) College of Arts (COA) comprises of the Faculty of Humanities and the Faculty of Social Sciences.
-There are over 120 permanent faculty members, 14 academic departments and over 3000 students.
+The College of Arts is comprised of the Faculty of Humanities and the Faculty of Social Sciences.
+We have over 120 permanent faculty members, 14 academic departments and over 3000 students.
 Classes are offered in Abbotsford, Chilliwack and Mission, BC including Chandigarh, India and online.

-The College directs its resources primarily toward student learning.
+We direct our resources primarily toward student learning.
 Small class sizes provide opportunities for students to participate in discussion and interact with professors.
 Arts faculty members hold distinguished records in research and teaching excellence to ensure rich content and up-to-date teaching practices.
-Every year, graduates from the UFV College of Art are accepted into mater’s programs at Canada’s top research universities.
-UFV graduates win prestigious national scholarships, graduate scholarships and awards.
-Many UFV grads successfully advance to professional programs in areas such as teacher education and law.
+Every year, graduates from the College of Arts are accepted into master’s programs at Canada’s top research universities.
+Our graduates win prestigious national scholarships, graduate scholarships and awards.
+Many of our grads successfully advance to professional programs in areas such as teacher education and law.

 We offer unique program opportunities, innovative pathways as well as community and industry partnerships.
 Opportunities to gain experience outside the classroom include: applied and honours research projects, field schools and study tours (local and international), internships, practicums, work-study, creative exhibitions and stage performances, community service projects, projects with local and regional agencies, and cooperative education with paid work placements.
 For more information about practicums and internships, email: Elise.Goertz@ufv.ca.